johnfelipe/parliamentwatch/README.md

 1. `$ vagrant up`
 1. Open [http://localhost:8080](http://localhost:8080) in your browser.

+In case `vagrant up` exits with the error "No guest IP was given to the Vagrant core NFS helper...", run `vagrant reload --provision`.

 ## Vagrant

 The virtual machine for local development is managed with Vagrant.
 There are two provisioners which are executed automatically when running `vagrant up` for the first time or when provisioning is requested explicitly.
 The *bootstrap* provisioner installs and configures the packages.
-The *database* provisioner downloads the latest backup, loads it into the database and reverts the features.
-Accessing the backup requires credentials which need to be made available to the shell environment before running the database provisioner:
+The *database* provisioner downloads the latest backup from http://backups.parliamentwatch.org, loads it into the database and reverts the features.
+It needs HTTP Basic credentials in order to download the backup.
+Those can be exported to the shell:

     $ export AW_USERNAME=...
 AW_PASSWORD=...